Warning: read the full article before typing commands you may regret.

 If you are a docker user (may it be in production or on your development

-machine), you may have accumulated quite a bit of now useless data.
-There are
+machine), you may have accumulated quite a bit of useless data by now.
+There

-docker-gc), but since the docker API 1.25 docker has an easy to
+docker-gc), but since the docker API 1.25 there is an easy to

-prune command that could me good enough for you.
+prune command that could be good enough for you.